-In the model window, open the Metrics Dashboard by selecting Analysis > Metrics Dashboard.
+On the Apps tab, open the Metrics Dashboard by clicking Metrics Dashboard.

 To collect metric data for this model, click the All Metrics icon.

-The Metrics Dashboard contains widgets that provide visualization of metric data in these categories: size, modeling guideline compliance, and architecture.
+The Metrics Dashboard contains widgets that visualize metric data in these categories: size, modeling guideline compliance, and architecture.
 By default, some widgets contain metric threshold values.
-These values specify whether your metric data is compliant (appears green in the widget) or produces a warning (appears yellow in the widget).
-Metrics that do not have threshold values appear blue in the widget.
-You can specify noncompliant ranges and apply other Metrics Dashboard customizations.
-For more information, see Customize Metrics Dashboard Layout and Functionality.
+These values specify whether your metric data is compliant (which appears green in the widget) or produces a warning (which appears yellow in the widget).
+Metrics that do not have threshold values appear blue.
+Functions and classes are available for specifying noncompliant ranges and for changing the threshold values.

 To explore metric data in more detail, click an individual metric widget.
 For your selected metric, a table displays the value, aggregated value, and measures (if applicable) at the model component level.
 From the table, the dashboard provides traceability and hyperlinks to the data source so that you can get detailed results.

-To drill into model complexity details at the model, subsystem, and chart level,
+To analyze the model complexity details at the model, subsystem, and chart level,

-click anywhere in the Model Complexity widget.
+click a bar in the Model Complexity widget.
 In this example,

 control_logic chart has a cyclomatic complexity value of 51,